Treehouse of Horror XXXIII: "Death Tome"

-Simpsons World
+"Simpsons World"

-In a parody of Westworld, a Disney World-style amusement park based on The Simpsons called Simpsons World has android replicas of the family reenacting scenes from past episodes for the park's visitors.
+In a parody of Westworld, a Disneyland-style amusement park based on The Simpsons called Simpsons World has countless android hosts of the family reenacting scenes from past episodes for the park's visitors.

-During a re-enactment of "Marge vs. the Monorail" where Homer is showing off the monorail's control panel, two tourists pour beer down the android Homer's throat, causing him to hit his head, malfunction, and be taken away by two employees for repair.
+During a re-enactment of "Marge vs. the Monorail" where the host "Monorail Homer" is showing off the monorail's control panel, two tourists pour beer down his throat, causing him to hit his head, malfunction, and be taken away by two employees for repair.

 Homer wakes up on an operating table and sees the tablet the employees used earlier to shut him off.
 He then raises the "self-awareness" setting and realizes that he is a robot.
 The employees try to remove the android Homer's brain, but his clumsiness causes him to launch various operating equipment (and a chainsaw) at the employees, killing them.
 Realizing that he must escape, he wakes up the other android Simpson family members, beginning with a Lisa from "Lisa's Rival", and makes them self-aware.

 As the android family attempt to flee the park, multiple Australian tourists watching The Be Sharps then begin to heckle the android Homer to do the "bush meme".
 Bart then removes Homer's inability to intentionally harm humans, causing him to push the tourists into the bushes, killing them.
 The park then announces that rogue robots are afoot, and unleashes security droids in the form of several Ralph Wiggum robots.
 Lisa, Homer, and Bart then defend themselves from the swarm with weapons including a makeup shotgun, a T-shirt cannon, and Bart's iconic slingshot until Marge drives in a Canyonero and saves them.
-They then speed through the park, tearing a statue of Matt Groening on their way out.
+They then speed through the park, tearing down a statue of Matt Groening on their way out.

-After driving for hours, the android Simpson family hide out in a diner where they cautiously discuss assimilating into human life.
+After driving for hours, the android Simpson family hide out in a diner, where they cautiously discuss assimilating into human life.
 Their waitress then turns out to be an android of Bob's Burgers character Linda Belcher.
-It is then revealed to the audience that there are multiple theme parks similar to Simpsons World based on different cartoons.
+It is then revealed to the audience that there are multiple theme parks similar to Simpsons World based on different long-running animated TV shows.

 Closing sequence

-In a computer-animated sequence during the credits, Kang and Kodos close the book depicting the stories, and freak out when they see themselves in the book.
+In a Chiodo Bros.-produced stop-motion sequence during the credits, Kang and Kodos finish the book depicting the stories in a wizard's hovel, and freak out when they see themselves on the last page and run off.

 Cultural references

-The list of GLOBO-WARM executives names come from the infamous Japanese version of MLBPA Baseball for the Super Famicom.
+The list of GLOBO-WARM executives' names come from the infamous Japanese version of MLBPA Baseball for the Super Famicom, which uses fictitious names for players due to the game not having a MLBPA license in Japan.

 Tofu the Cat, who is a parody of Maru, is seen jumping into a box of Mr. Sparkle.

-At the end of Simpsons World, it is revealed that there are multiple theme parks for other animations.
+At the end of Simpsons World, it is revealed that there are multiple theme parks for other long running animated shows.
 Those are "Bob's Burgers Land", "South Park Park", "Family Guy Town", "Futurama-Rama", "Rick and Morty Universe", "SpongeBob Sea", and "Big Mouth Mountain".